GerardVee/starter-kit/README.md

 yarn run dev
 ```

-go make it available for all to see using localtunnel.
+to make it available for all to see using localtunnel.

 #### Testing